-California Secretary of State
+California Secretary of State Alex Padilla

-In 1999, at the age of 26, Padilla was elected to the Los Angeles City Council to represent the same east San Fernando Valley community where he grew up.
-In 2001, his colleagues elected him to the first of three terms as Council President, becoming the youngest member and the first Latino to serve in this capacity.
+Padilla’s parents emigrated from Mexico and raised their family in the working class community of Pacoima, California.
+He attended local public schools and graduated from the Massachusetts Institute of Technology with a bachelor’s degree.
+Padilla was elected to the Los Angeles City Council in 1999 at the age of 26 to represent the same east San Fernando Valley community where he grew up.
+His colleagues elected him in 2001 to the first of three terms as Council President, becoming the youngest member and the first Latino to serve in this capacity.